Bhavesh012/Bhavesh012/README.md

 ## I'm an aspiring Observational Astrophysicist, MSc Physics and Astronomy student at Univeristät Heidelberg, and a Science Communicator
 - 🎓 BSc Physics and Astronomy Graduate from Fergusson Collge, Pune
 - 🔭 Worked on Bayesian Analysis of Eclipsing Binaries using PHOEBE at Villanova Univeristy
-- 🌱 I’m currently learning better coding practices and techniques
+- 🌱 I’m currently learning ML in Physics
-- 🥅 2022 Goals: Learn ML, GPU Computing and improve Computational Statistics
+- 🥅 2023 Goals: Learn GPU Computing, and use ML to solve Astrophysical Problems
 - ⚡ Fun fact: I love to Stargaze, play Hearts(card game 😛) and cook food
 - 😄 Pronouns: His/Him
 - 💬 Ask me about: Anything related to Astronomy, Astrophysics, Telescopes and especially about the pathways to pursue Astronomy professionally